-Health Care / Clinical Informatics Application Track teaches students how to apply biomedical informatics principles and methods to inform and direct health care delivery, and to address consumers’ information needs, help consumers engage in their own health, and promote shared-decision making; the goal of clinical informatics is to measurably improve the safety and value of care delivery and to support the effective implementation of evidence-based practices.
-Students must demonstrate competency in (a) the foundational technologies and the architectures of electronic health records and related systems, (b) the design, development, and evaluation of innovative technologies that can influence patient care delivery, (c) the use of technology to provide informational support to both clinicians and health care consumers, and (d) evaluation and enhancement of new and existing systems through instrumentation of the care process so that process and outcome data are effectively collected and analyzed.
-The Clinical Informatics track dovetails with the Nursing Informatics (NI) program in the College of Nursing, with many courses co-taught by faculty from both programs.
+Health Care / Clinical Informatics Application Track teaches students how to apply biomedical informatics principles and methods to inform and direct healthcare delivery and to address the information needs of healthcare consumers.
+The goal of health care/clinical informatics is to measurably improve the safety and quality of care delivery and to support the effective implementation of evidence-based practices.
+Students must demonstrate competency in (a) the foundational technologies and the architectures of electronic health records (EHRs) and related systems, (b) the design (using sociotechnical methods), development, evaluation, and dissemination of innovative technologies that can influence patient care delivery, (c) the use of technology to provide informational support to both clinicians and healthcare consumers, and (d) evaluation and enhancement of new and existing systems through instrumentation of the care process so that process and outcome data are effectively collected and analyzed.
+This track dovetails with the UofU Nursing Informatics (NI) program in the College of Nursing, with many courses co-taught by faculty from both programs.

 PhD students are required to attend at least one SIG (all students are encouraged), which bring people with similar interests together to learn, share, and experiment.